'One person is too many': Tulsa shoe repairman found dead under east Tulsa overpass after days of frigid weather

 Even before the deadly weather moved in, Loeza urged her father to seek shelter.

 “I told him the weather was getting bad,” she remembered.
-“I said, ’I don’t want you out, it’s going to get cold.’”
+“I said, 'I don’t want you out; it’s going to get cold.’”

 She offered her home and even her travel trailer if he didn’t want to stay with her, she said, but he soon ended the phone call to catch a bus.